-The Remuneration Committee actively engages with the Group's large institutional investors considered to be important stakeholders, which has resulted in the remuneration policy undergoing significant changes.
+The Remuneration Committee engages at least annually with the Group's major investors on a one-on-one basis to discuss enhancements and/or refinements to the Group's remuneration policy.
 The Remuneration Committee considers shareholders' contributions thoroughly and incorporates them into the policy where these enhancements align with the Group's strategy.
 TFG discloses the remuneration of each director individually in the AFS.

-In line with the recommended practices in King IVTM, both the remuneration policy and the implementation report will be tabled for separate non-binding advisory votes by the shareholders for the first time at the AGM in September 2018.
+In line with the recommended practices in King IV, both the remuneration policy and the implementation report will be tabled for separate non-binding advisory votes by the shareholders at the AGM in September 2020.